Creating an Apache Kafka® cluster

 -

-To access broker hosts from the internet, select Public access.
-In this case, you can only connect to them over an SSL connection.
+To enable internet access to broker hosts, select Public access.
+In this case, you can only connect to them using SSL.
 For more information, see Connecting to topics in a cluster.

 -